 Mom dropped us off at the sitter’s house each morning and picked us up each night when she was done making lawyers look exceptional for the day as a legal secretary.
 This system worked like a charm until I found a chink in the scheduling armor meant to keep me safe.
 As it turns out, that mostly meant “keep me safe” from myself.
-My sister and I were two of a half dozen kids watched by an old woman who kept one eye on a small television sitting on the kitchen counter and the other on the street outside the dining room window beyond in an effort to pick up gossip-worthy happenings in the neighborhood outside.
+My sister and I were two of a half dozen kids watched by an old woman who kept one eye on a small television sitting on the kitchen counter and the other on the street outside the dining room window in an effort to pick up gossip-worthy happenings in the neighborhood outside.
 Thick curls of cigarette smoke did little to improve her field of view, leaving massive holes along the backside of the home for a mischievous youngster with way too many brain cells for his own good and no inherent sense of caution or restraint.

 Keeping a wary eye on our jailor, I slipped into the darkness beyond the living room before standing up and easing down the hallway.
-I grabbed my backpack where it hung on a hook at the front door.
+I grabbed my backpack where it hung on a hook near the front door.
 Reversing course, I made it back to my blanket undiscovered and tucked it inside the pack alongside two apples, a comic book and a flashlight for the journey in case it got dark before I found my dad.
 The sitter remained immersed in whatever game show ABC played in the early afternoon, so I slipped behind the curtain covering the sliding glass doors, clicked opened the lock and made my escape into the alley beyond the backyard fence.

 My mom later told me the escape didn’t go unnoticed for very long.
 Within half an hour, the sitter had counted sleeping heads and found one missing.
 Two seconds after that, she was speaking with the 911 operator who quickly relayed that information to the Frisco police department.
-One of their officers found me on the east-bound ramp of I-70 heading toward Denver, my thumb stuck out in hope of a ride.
-I was promptly delivered to the law offices where my mom worked before being returned to the baby sitter’s house wait out the long afternoon with my fellow prisoners.
+One of their officers found me on the east-bound ramp of I-70 heading toward Denver, my tiny thumb stuck out in hope of a ride.
+I was promptly delivered to the law offices where my frantic mom worked before being returned to the baby sitter’s house wait out the long afternoon with my fellow prisoners.